-The present cross sectional study was carried out on 60 patients in a tertiary care eye institute in northern India.
-A total of 60 patients were divided in two groups of thirty patients each having POAG and patients of POAG with T2 DM respectively.
-Patients of both sexes, and age group of 30 to 70 years attending glaucoma and diabetes clinic were enrolled in this study.
+The present cross sectional study was carried out on 60 patients in a tertiary eye care institute in northern India.
+A total of 60 patients were divided in two groups of thirty patients each having T2 DM, and patients of POAG with T2 DM respectively.
+The patients of both sexes, and age group of 30 to 70 years, attending glaucoma and diabetes clinic were enrolled in this study.
 All patients had best corrected visual acuity (BCVA) of 20/40 (6/12) or better, and open anterior chamber angles.
-The patients were divided into two groups and the following inclusion and exclusion criteria were applied respectively: In group I, 30 patients of POAG having any two of the following characteristics for 1-3 year were included in the study: i) intraocular pressure (IOP) > 21mmHg (without any treatment for raised IOP), or < 21mmHg (on anti-glaucoma treatment), ii) glaucomatous field defects or iii) glaucomatous ONH changes.
-Patients having history of diabetes mellitus were not included in this group.
+The patients were divided into three groups and the following inclusion and exclusion criteria were applied respectively:

+In group I, 30 patients of type 2 Diabetes mellitus (T 2 DM) having the following characteristics for more than 5 years were included: blood glucose levels $\geq 126$ mg/dl (fasting) or $\geq 200$ mg/dl (post prandial) according to ADA.
+The patients having intraocular pressure > 21 mmHg ( without any treatment) or <21 mmHg (on anti-glaucoma treatment), glaucomatous field changes and glaucomatous disc changes were excluded from this group

-In group II, patients of POAG with T 2 DM having any two of the following characteristic for 1-3 years were included: i) IOP > 21mmHg (without on anti-glaucoma treatment) or < 21mmHg (on anti-glaucoma treatment), ii) glaucomatous field defects iii) glaucomatous disc changes.
-And all patients having the following characteristics for more than 5 years were also included: Blood glucose levels \geq 126 mg/dl (fasting) or \geq 200 mg/dl (post prandial) according to ADA.
+In group II, patients of POAG having T 2 DM having any two of the following characteristic for 1-3 years were included: i) IOP > 21mmHg (without glaucoma treatment) or < 21mmHg (on anti-glaucoma treatment), ii) glaucomatous field defects or iii) glaucomatous disc changes.
+And all patients having the following characteristics for more than 5 years were also included: Blood glucose levels $\geq$ 126 mg/dl (fasting) or $\geq$ 200 mg/dl (post prandial) according to ADA.

-The following exclusion criteria were applied to all the patients in this study: anterior chamber angle abnormalities on gonioscopy, any other intraocular disease except those mentioned in the inclusion criteria, secondary causes of IOP increase (pseudoexfoliation, corticosteroid use, iridocyclitis, trauma), any kind of laser fundus photocoagulation in the past, retinal disease, such as branch or central vein occlusion, central retinal artery occlusion, age related macular degeneration, macular hole or epiretinal membrane, high myopia, previous refractory surgeries, history of major intraocular surgery, corneal opacity or dense cataract.
+The following exclusion criteria were applied to all the three groups: anterior chamber angle abnormalities on gonioscopy, any other intraocular disease except those mentioned in the inclusion criteria, secondary causes of IOP increase (pseudoexfoliation, corticosteroid use, iridocyclitis, trauma), any kind of laser fundus photocoagulation in the past, retinal disease, such as branch or central vein occlusion, central retinal artery occlusion, age related macular degeneration, macular hole or epiretinal membrane, high myopia, previous refractory surgeries, history of major intraocular surgery, corneal opacity or dense cataract.

 An informed consent was taken in all cases.
 A detailed history regarding demographic features, predisposing factors, associated ocular conditions, systemic diseases like hypertension, cardiovascular diseases (e.g., stroke, coronary artery disease, peripheral artery disease), any kind of medications (systemic or topical) was taken.
-Best corrected visual acuity (BCVA), slit lamp examination, applanation tonometry, gonioscopy, visual field analysis using Humphry visual field analyser and detailed fundus examination using direct and indirect ophthalmoscopy and slit lamp biomicroscopy using +78 D lens was done.
+Best corrected visual acuity (BCVA), slit lamp examination, applanation tonometry, gonioscopy, visual field analysis using Humphry visual field analyser and detailed fundus examination using direct and indirect ophthalmoscopy and slit lamp biomicroscopy using +90 D lens was done.

-Optical coherence tomography was done on spectral-domain OCT machine (RTVue, model-RT100 of OPTOVUE Inc. FREEMONT, CALIFORNIA, USA), software version 5.0.
+Optical coherence tomography was done on spectral-domain OCT (SD-OCT) machine (RTVue, model-RT100 of OPTOVUE Inc. FREEMONT, CALIFORNIA, USA), software version 5.0.
 After dilating the pupil, multiple scans were taken.
 The RNFLT was calculated using glaucoma protocol.
-Three circular scans, each 3.4 mm in diameter centered on the optic disc, were obtained in each patient.
+Two circular scans, each 3.4 mm in diameter centered on the optic disc, were obtained in each patient.
 The best quality and properly aligned scans were used for analysis.
 The RNFLT was calculated globally and separately for superior, inferior, temporal and nasal quadrants.
 We also calculated the RNFLT for all 16 sectors of RNFL.

 The data was entered in Microsoft excel spreadsheet and statistical analysis was performed by using SPSS (Statistical Package for the Social Sciences) software version 21.0 (SPSS Inc., Chicago, IL).
-Clinical data were expressed as mean \pm standard deviation (SD) and percentage (%).
+Clinical data were expressed as mean $\pm$ standard deviation (SD) and percentage (%).
 The difference was considered significant when the p value was < 0.05 (two sided).